ErichDonGubler/git-assembler/README.rst

 :Description:
-   Define ``branch-name`` to be a "staging" branch which is deleted and recreated by forking off ``base-name`` every time any of its dependencies (base or merged branches) is updated.
+   Define ``branch-name`` to be a "staging" branch which is deleted and recreated by forking off ``base-name`` every time any of its dependencies (base or merged branches) are updated.

 rebase
 ~~~~~~